This post contains affiliate links.

 Nikita Almonds

-Nikita are large almonds with a rich flavor making them a good snacking almond, but they are often used in making almond milk as well.
+Nikita are large almonds with a rich flavor.
+They make good snacking almonds, and they are often used to make almond milk as well.

 Nonpareil Almonds